Frequently Asked Questions: Family Caregivers and COVID-19

 - Everyone in the house should wear a facemask when others are nearby.

 - Tissues are for coughing or sneezing, and they should be discarded in a plastic bag

 - For most people, COVID-19 lasts a week or two.
-You can stop treating your family member as an active COVID-19 infection when he or she has had no fever for 3 days without using medicines for fever AND other symptoms, like cough, are getting better AND at least 1 week has passed since the symptoms began.
+You can stop these precautions when the ill person has had no fever for 3 days without using medicines for fever AND other symptoms, like cough, are getting better AND at least 1 week has passed since the symptoms began.